 Cold and Broke

-I was spending my first Chicago winter in an uninsulated, under-heated, apartment.
+I’d relocated to Chicago the previous July and was spending my first Chicago winter in an under-insulated, under-heated, apartment in the Ravenswood neighborhood.
 There was no thermometer in the place, so I didn’t have much of an indicator of the indoor temperature, other than the oft-frozen shampoo bottle on the edge of the bathtub.

-That year, the winter weather had been going through an extended dreary phase.
-I hadn’t left Florida for this: the sky colored like drier lint, face-cutting winds, and bone-chilling “wintry mix” precipitation.
+The winter weather had been in an extended dreary phase.
+I hadn’t left Florida for this: the sky colored like dryer lint, face-cutting winds, and bone-chilling “wintry mix” precipitation.

-No, I long for prolonged, light, fluffy, snow.
-Perhaps followed by a day or two of blazing blue skies.
-These were the rose-colored (or snow-colored) memories of my childhood in New England of what winter was supposed to be like.
+No, the winter weather I longed for was a deep, fluffy, snow, followed by days of blazing blue skies that yielded to star-filled dark nights.
+Those were the rose-colored memories of my youth in New England of what winter was supposed to be like.
 The stuff of Christmas specials.

-Several consecutive days (that became weeks) of cold and gray Chicago mornings, and afternoons, had made me weary.
+Chicago’s winter was disappointing me.
+The consecutive days (that became weeks) of frigid and gray Chicago mornings, afternoons, and evenings had made me weary.

 The weather was a large factor in my dismal mood, but for the most part I was down because a recent freelance client (an ad agency) had not paid me for the month’s worth of work I’d done for them.

-I was tired of talking to their accounts-payable staff, and tired of writing them reminder memos (that I sent in an envelope, with stamps I licked, that I walked to a tall blue mailbox….seems exhausting now).
+I was tired of talking to their accounts-payable staff, and tired of writing them reminder letters (that I sent in an envelope with stamps I licked, that I walked to a tall blue mailbox a few blocks away….that all seems exhausting now).

 I tried to think of things that made me happy.
+It didn’t take long.
 I had a copy of the Chicago Tribune on my lap, and a full pot of hot coffee.
 So much winning!

 When I looked out the window, there was a hint of sun in the sky for the first time in many, many days.
 Bonus!
 The solar rays made me feel instantly better.
 I declared “I’m going to see a movie tonight!”